Investing in Municipal Community Generation

 The Métis Nation of Alberta plans to use the Centre and the solar PV system to engage over 10,000 students and adult learners in renewable energy, climate change and energy efficiency annually, starting once the solar system construction is complete.

-Learn more about the Métis Crossing Solar Project in the Project Showcase.
+Learn more about the Métis Crossing Solar Project.

 Municipal District of Taber: RenuWell Project